ThePorgs/Exegol-history/README.md

 | Crackhound  | ❌  |
 | DonPAPI  | ❌  |
 | Hashcat  | ❌  |

+> [!NOTE]
+> Automatic synchronisation can be disabled in the config file with the `auto` directive for each synchronisation connectors.

 ## 🛠 Development and contribution
 All pull request must be targeting the `dev` branch, all contributions are welcome, it is recommended to use `poetry` to set up a development environement.